-The program in energy engineering is designed to prepare students to perform state-of-the-art work on energy systems.
+The Master's Program in Energy Engineering (Nuclear Option) program is designed to prepare students to perform state-of-the-art work on energy systems.
 Option tracks in solar energy (through the Department of Mechanical Engineering) and nuclear engineering are available.

 The department will consider students for enrollment in the energy engineering/nuclear option program who have a bachelor of science degree in nuclear engineering or a related area.
 Those with degrees in other areas may be required to take undergraduate courses in which they are deficient.

 For the latest requirements, course descriptions and more please consult the UMass Lowell online Graduate Catalog.

 Participants in the program may elect to follow a thesis or project option.